 BUT WAIT, THERE’S MORE.

 AND THEN, I see videos of “professional designers” laying the moss sheets right on the soil!
+GAH!!
+MY EYES!!
 The “designer” then tucks the odd (living) plant in here and there, right into the fake moss!
 I wonder if she can hear me yelling at her from my desk in Seattle.
 Lol!
 Poor plants.
 That’s just not going to work out well at all.
 That silly moss will become a nice moldy mess because of the dampness of the living garden, and it will fade to brown quickly in the sun too.
+The plants will die a slow death as well and, we’ll it might be suitable for Halloween decor…

 Quick Moss Primer: